r-devel/rcwg/slack/README.md

 This repository contains an export of public messages from the R Contributors Slack since it was set up in November 5, 2020.

-The export will be updated every 90 days (this is a manual process, so the reality may differ from this intention!).
+The export will be updated every 12 weeks (this is a manual process, so the reality may differ from this intention!).

 Aside from this README, files are in JSON format, organized by Slack channel